-5.2.2 Quality of the processed data
+5.2.3 Assessing the quality of the processed data

 The information of the processed data relies on the calibration data products and the pipeline properties.
 In other words, the data assessment at this stage shall include the correction of the systematic errors.